 In this case, you’ll need a veterinarian prescription before you can purchase gabapentin online.
 Ask the veterinarian for ethical, legit online pharmacies.
 You can also check with the National Association Boards of Pharmacy to find out if a particular pharmacy is licensed.
 Click on the link above to find the Board of Pharmacy for your state.

-Before your veterinarian ph0nes or writes in the prescription, make sure you understand the instructions first.
+Before your veterinarian phones or writes in the prescription, make sure you understand the instructions.
 The gabapentin dosage for dogs will follow the standard 10 mg/kg of dog weight, but the veterinarian might have specific times during the day (or night) he wants you to give the medication.
-He/she may also have a better reason for suggesting another dosage.
+For example, the veterinarian might suggest starting gabapentin at bedtime due to its sedating effects.

 IN CANADA, it’s illegal to buy prescription medications online.
 It’s happening because US officials are allowing it to happen, but it’s still illegal.